Showing posts sorted by date for query Monospecchio. Sort by relevance Show all posts

 1995 Ford F-350 XLT (7.3 litre Power Stroke V8, Crew Cab "Dually") with strakes.

 Few lamented the passing of the 1980s fad for glued-on strakes on Jaguar XJSs, Mercedes-Benz SECs, Porsche 911s and such and probably nobody expected a revival on a Ford F-350 ("Dually"), a large pick-up truck even by US standards.
 The incongruity of the Testarossa's signature feature appearing on such a thing will polarise opinion but, because it's fitted with Ford's not quite indestructible but legendarily durable 7.3 litre (444 cubic inch) Power Stroke diesel V8 (1993-2003), many will forgive anything.
 Whether the choice to fit the strakes was intended to be something ironic isn't known but, given the elongation on such a long chassis, they probably work better than than the stunted units applied in the 1980s on so many unfortunate coupés.
-At this scale, it's almost an art deco motif.
+At this scale, the strakes work almost as an art deco motif.

 Lindsay Lohan, straked by sunlight & shadow.